Feel Like Life is Out of Step?

 I am a registered member of The National Counselling and Psychotherapy Society and UKTA UK Association for Transactional Analysis, and I adhere to their Code of Ethics and professional guidelines.

-I work from a private treatment room situated within the garden of my home in Weybridge, Surrey.
-The space is discreet and purposefully designed to support focused, in-depth therapeutic work in a calm and contained environment.
-Alongside in-person sessions, I also offer online counselling via Zoom to clients across the UK.
-If you are considering remote therapy, I’m happy to discuss how it works and whether it may be a suitable option for you.
+I work from a private treatment room nestled within the garden of my home in Weybridge, Surrey.
+This discreet space is specifically designed for focused, in-depth therapeutic work in a calm and contained environment.
+Many of my clients travel from the surrounding areas, including Cobham, Walton-on-Thames, Esher, West Byfleet, Byfleet, and Woking, for these in-person sessions.
+Additionally, I offer online counselling via Zoom to clients across the UK for those who prefer remote therapy.
+If you're considering online sessions, I'm happy to discuss how it works and if it's suitable for you.

 I offer both online and face to face conselling sessions.
 I also offer walking therapy as an alternative.
 In the first instance email me with your inquiry via the link provided so that we can arrange an initial session.
 The initial session (30 minutes) is free of charge with no obligation.